wszqkzqk/live-photo-conv/README.md

 * [中文版本](README-zh.md)

 Live Photo Converter is a cross-platform tool for processing live photos.
-It can combine a static image and a video into a live photo, convert a video directly into a live photo, repair live photos that fail to parse due to broken metadata, extract the static image and video from a live photo, or export every frame of the video as an image.
+It can combine a static image and a video into a live photo, convert a video directly into a live photo, repair live photos that fail to parse due to broken metadata, extract the static image and video from a live photo, or export every frame of the video as an image, and supports converting live photos to long exposure photos.

 ## Features

 - `live-photo-make`
-  - Create live photos from images and videos
+  - **Create** live photos from images and videos
 - `live-photo-extract`
-  - Extract images, videos, and video frames from live photos
+  - Extract images, videos, and **video frames** from live photos
+  - Convert live photos to **long exposure photos**
 - `live-photo-repair`
-  - Repair corrupted live photos
+  - **Repair** corrupted live photos
 - `live-photo-conv`
-  - A comprehensive command for creating, extracting, and repairing live photos
+  - A comprehensive command for creating, extracting, converting, and repairing live photos
 - `copy-img-meta`
   - Copy all metadata from one image to another
   - Options to choose or exclude certain metadata types